data301-2021-summer2/project-group63-project/data/processed/README.md

-Here, we have a directory for each milestone that contains the data files for the respective milestone.
+Here, you can find the csv file of the processed data that was used to create the dashboard.